Single and Pregnant: Battling Holiday Loneliness in 2020

 Binge Watch a New Show.

-Thank God for Netflix.
+Thank God for Netflix and Hallmark movies.
 Put on your warmest socks, order in whatever you are craving and turn your phone off – then hit the play button.

 Do What You Love.